 - If we wish to evaluate logical values and/or text in references, we should use the VARA function.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to the Excel VAR.S function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis and modeling.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: